Being bad in math means I’m stupid? (solved)

 Curiosity or interest: is the fuel that drives a person or researcher.
 Discoveries are made by people who were interested in their domain.
 Curiosity is what makes people ask for the right answers.

 Unique perspective: It is a different way to look at things.
 People who have unique perspectives, look at and treat problems from different angles.
 As result, create different outcomes.

 Hard work: this is an essential part of success.
 Edison did not light a bulb with one trial it took them 1000 attempts to make one successful lighting bulb.
 So we can expect how much hard work was deployed.

 Sometimes having a high IQ could ruin people by making them lazy and arrogant.

 Perseverance is the ability to continue to push against the pushbacks and not give up.
 It determines the mindset and the will of the person.

-There is no one stupid person in the world, society put them on a pedestal and value people who are good in mathematics.
+There is no one stupid person in the world, society put them on a pedestal and values people who are good at mathematics.
 So there are many brilliant talents in different domains, arts, writing, philosophy, etc.